Pull Request Template

 or.gitcode/PULL_REQUEST_TEMPLATE/

-folders.
-If you create multiple template files in the.gitcode/PULL_REQUEST_TEMPLATE/
+file within it.
+You can create multiple template files in the.gitcode/PULL_REQUEST_TEMPLATE/

 -